Larry g(EE): 2010–present: Larry g(EE)

 After leaving the rock group to pursue a solo soul-pop career, Larry needed to distinguish himself from other successful and popular acts on the music scene.
 He naturally gravitated towards the pseudonym Larry G, but found that the name was too close for comfort to another talented and established musical artist, saxophone player Kenny G. With the help of his brother Chester, another pseudo name took shape by simply stylizing the first initial of his last name and adding two capital "E's" in parentheses.
 The name and identity Larry g(EE) was born.

 He later collaborated with noted music producer Beau Bedford to release the Weekends EP, a sultry soul-pop album composed of four songs in 2011.
 In June 2014, g(EE) signed a publishing deal with Primary Wave Music, an independent music company based in New York City, known for its high-caliber publishing and music management talent.
 With the help of producers such as Dennis Herring and Chris Seefried, he is currently working on material for his next album.

 Musical influences

-Like most successful soul-pop artists of this day, g(EE)'s influences are deeply rooted in the 1960s-era classic soul acts.
-Artists such as Curtis Mayfield, Sly and the Family Stone, James Brown and Joe Cocker have tremendously induced his rich soulful voice and timeless lyrics associated with his style.
-However, g(EE) also draws inspiration from his modern-day musical peers.
-From Gnarls Barkley to Charles Bradley, each artist's contribution to music has helped solidify the definition of his musical identity.
+Like most successful soul-pop artists of this day, g(EE)'s influences are rooted in the 1960s-era classic soul acts, including artists such as Curtis Mayfield, Sly and the Family Stone, James Brown and Joe Cocker. g(EE) also draws inspiration from his modern-day musical peers, such as Gnarls Barkley and Charles Bradley.